 We’ll be the first to say that the Asheville Museum of Science (AMOS) is not your state-wide science museum or the Smithsonian – it’s a humble spot that holds a surprising amount of fun in just a couple of rooms.
 If you’re searching for rainy-day activities in Asheville, why not spend some time learning something new at AMOS?

 Highlights include exhibits of gemstones and rock formations, a very cool water table illustrating the water cycle using the shape of the local French Broad River, and a hurricane simulator.
 Small children, in particular, will enjoy learning and then going for a climb on their play structure that has a slide and lots of levels of fun.

 In the science lab section, educational programs, summer camps, and individual museum visitors can explore scientific principles in a fun way, falling in love with both science and natural history.
 Check their website for upcoming outreach since they frequently offer science-based activities both in the museum and out in the community.

-3. Step Into History at the Biltmore Estate
+3. Tour Biltmore Estate

-Perhaps the most iconic attraction of Asheville, the Biltmore Estate is definitely impressive in the sunshine, but if you get a multi-day or yearly pass, this attraction has much to offer on a rainy day in Asheville too.
+Perhaps the most iconic attraction of Asheville, Biltmore Estate is definitely impressive in the sunshine, but if you get a multi-day or yearly pass, this attraction has much to offer on a rainy day in Asheville too.